Abhishekkannath/Abhishekkannath/README.md

 ## I'm a Automation Developer who loves Web

-- 👨‍💻 I’m currently working on Automation development technologies like UiPath, AA, PA.
+- 👨‍💻 I’m working on Automation development technologies like UiPath, AA, PA.
 - 📚 I’m currently good at Frontend and Backend technologies JavaScript, React, etc 😅
 - 💪🏼 Future Goals: To dive into the deep sea of AI, ML, data science, and automation.
 - 🎱 Likes to explore new mountains of technologies.